 It takes a bit of effort to get to La Esquinica, but it’s absolutely worth it.
 It’s located in the Nou Barris neighbourhood and has ques out the door.
 The staff will give you a ticket with a number and call you when there’s enough room.
 While it’s a lot of hustle and bustle, the value and tastes of the tapas make it worth your while.
 Make sure to try the fried squid, sausage, patatas bravas with aioli, and the stuffed mussels.

 Quimet & Quimet

 This small tapas bar has been passed along to multiple generations of the Quimets.
 It started off as a wine bar back in 1914, but slowly evolved into the much-loved tapas bar that it is today.
 While they still have a fantastic wine list, the food has really stolen the show.
 This spot is known for tin and jar preserves and open-faced sandwiches.
 Make sure to try the razor clams preserves and the montadito with Brie, artichoke, red pepper, and caviar.

 Like the name suggests, this spot is well-known for its Cava (sparkling wine from Catalonia.)
 This cava bar can be found in the district of Poble Sec, and is considered a bit of a hole-in-the-wall.
 Both the cava and the tapas are extremely cheap.
 And, they offer half-sized tapas portions so that you can get to try a wide selection.

 If you’re exploring Barcelona, you must try the tapas.
 East as many as you can and visit as many tapas bars as possible.
 These small dishes are part of the culture, and they are so cheap and filling that you’ll be satisfied no matter where you go.
-If you’re interested in food, then here are some other typical Spanish dishes you can enjoy.
 You can book your taxi from Barcelona airport here.